 I have reviewed quite a few different amp modelers and i have to say, this is a great sounding modeler available today.
 The added tube to the circuit really opens it up. its warmer and more dynamic and capable of some great sound and feel in most of the amp models.

-The effects on board are really nice sounding for an amplifier under $500 as well!
 Once you have spent some time with the amplifier, you will realize that it is very intuitive and well thought out.

 The Tube Bias and power class functions also sculpt the tone in some magical ways.
 Playing with these settings provides even more tube goodness from this amp.

 If you are in the market for an amp under $500 then add the VT40X to your list!
 Vox has made it easy to get a great sound right when you plug in and turn on.

 The Tone Room software gives you access to the deeper control of the amp where effects and sounds can be set to taste.